 Ólafsvík village on the Snæfellsnes peninsula

-An old storehouse, dating back to 1844, in the centre of the town, is now a museum and an Information Centre.
-Do pay it a visit.
+An old storehouse dating back to 1844 in the center of town is now a museum and information center.

-Ólafsvikurkirkja church Ólafsvík village on the Snæfellsnes peninsula
+Ólafsvikurkirkja church in Ólafsvík village on the Snæfellsnes peninsula

-The landmark of Ólafsvík is to me the white modern-looking church - it looks like a ship, but if you look at it from above it looks like outspread salted cod!
+One of Ólafsvík's landmarks is the white, modern-looking church, Ólafsvíkurkirkja.
+It looks like a ship, but if you look at it from above, it seems like outspread salted cod!

-As in other fishing villages in Iceland, there is a monument in remembrance of fishermen and the ones lost at sea.
-I call these monuments the heart of each village and always pay them a visit.
+As in other fishing villages and towns in Iceland, there is a monument in remembrance of fishermen and those lost at sea.
+I call these monuments the heart of each village and town, and always visit them and pay my homage.

-I have written a side-blog about Ólafsvík village & the beautiful bridal veil Bæjarfoss falls with a lot more information about this area.
+I have written a side-travel blog about Ólafsvík village & the beautiful bridal veil Bæjarfoss falls, with additional information about this area.

-Bæjarfoss is quite a beautiful waterfall, which looks like a thin bridal veil.
+Bæjarfoss is a beautiful waterfall that looks like a thin bridal veil.

-Here you can see the location of Ólafsvík on the map.
+Here is the location of Ólafsvík on the map.

 By now Útnesvegur road 574 joins the main road on the Snæfellsnes peninsula, the Snæfellsnes road number 54.
 So now we have finished our "detour" around the westernmost parts of the Snæfellsnes peninsula.

 Remember that we left road 54 on the southern part of our tour of Snæfellsnes and turned to Búðir?
-Our next stop will be at the historical Fróðá.
+Our next stop will be at the historical Fróðá, where my grandfather, Kjartan, was born.

 The Magical Snæfellsnes peninsula - part I